-Over the last several years, there has been an alarming increase in the number of plagiarized abstracts submitted to the CAHR Conference.
-Due to this unfortunate situation, and in an effort to reduce the burden on abstract reviewers and Conference organizers, abstracts submitted from individuals from outside of Canada will be required to briefly describe the Canadian connection (as described above), and provide a Canadian HIV academic researcher as a reference to verify their work.
+Over the last several years, there has been an alarming increase in the number of plagiarized abstracts submitted to the CAHR conference.
+Due to this unfortunate situation, and in an effort to reduce the burden on abstract reviewers and conference organizers, abstracts submitted from individuals who reside outside of Canada will be required to briefly describe the Canadian connection (as described above) and provide a Canadian HIV academic researcher as a reference to verify their work.

 - HIV Virology (Viral and Host Factors)